SAFE CONGREGATION POLICY

 Individuals who have been convicted of, are under current indictment for, or self disclose any act of sexual misconduct involving a child or child abuse are precluded from participation in the RE program and other children or youth church activities.

 We encourage any congregant who has been convicted of, is under current indictment for, or has been involved in any act of sexual misconduct involving a child or of child abuse to make him or herself known to the minister, DLRE, or any member of the Board of Trustees.
 Other members or friends of the congregation, including the minister and DLRE, who become aware of such information, must report this to a member of the Board of Trustees.
-Any person receiving such information should inform the person that the information will be shared with the Board and a Response Team.
-The Board will then form a Response Team to decide how to handle the situation.
+Any person receiving such information should inform the person that the information will be shared with the Board and with a Response Team that the Board will then form to decide how to handle the situation.

 Situations of suspected child abuse are seldom simple and straightforward.
 Religious leaders should be guided by a commitment to the overriding priority of protecting the children.
 They should also be sensitive to the harm that can be done by false or mistaken accusations.